CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ./template.sh dev -d
 ```

+You can check how `./template.sh run` is running `docker-compose` commands if you want more control over the containers.
 You can pass environment variables that the entrypoint can use to facilitate your development experience.
-This is described in the following section.
+This is described in the following sections.

 You should then return to the root README for the rest of the instructions to run our experiments.

 We also recommend that you keep two different copies of the repository, one for the development code